-The Save our Seas Foundation is one of the Shark Lab's primary sponsors and we are happy to have been in partnership since 2014.
-Save our Seas Foundation is a key funder for our ongoing research efforts, and in addition they collaborate with us on a variety of campaigns, and promoting us through social media.
+The Save our Seas Foundation is one of the Shark Lab's primary supporters and we are grateful to have been in partnership since 2014.
+Save our Seas Foundation is a key funder for our ongoing research efforts, and in addition they collaborate with us on a variety of campaigns, and promote or achievements through social media.
 We are incredibly grateful for SOSF's continued support.

 In 2015 we teamed up with Rock The Ocean's Tortuga Music Festival to educate the public on important shark research at the festival's Conservation Village.
 We continue to use the platform annually to share our information and encourage the community to participate in elasmobranch conservation.
 The funding provided by Rock The Ocean goes directly back into our research projects.

 BBFS could not carry out our daily research activities if it were not for the generous support of Mercury Marine.
 Our full fleet of research vessels are powered by Mercury outboard engines ranging in size from 40HP all the way up to twin 115HP.
 Mercury has been an important part of the Shark Lab since its inception and began supporting Dr. Gruber's research since the 1980s.